Stronglifts 5×5 Workout Review

 It becomes a state of mind when all you’re doing is lifting strong.

-Indeed, some of the PBs I achieved during the course of Stronglifts I’ve still not beaten some 18 months on.
+Indeed, some of the PRs I achieved during the course of Stronglifts I’ve still not beaten some 18 months on.

 One word: squats.

-Now I love squats, I really do, but doing them 3 times a week for 12 weeks will take its toll whether you’re healthy or not.
+Now I love squats, I really do, but consistently doing them three times a week for 12 weeks without any proper deload will take its toll whether you’re healthy or not.

-After 7 weeks I started experiencing some knee joint discomfort and groin pain.
+After seven weeks I started experiencing some knee joint discomfort and groin pain.

 I decided to cut squats down to twice per week which managed to solve the problem.